Walter Janka

-Walter Janka (29 April 1914 – 17 March 1994) was a German communist, political activist and writer who became a publisher.
+Walter Janka (29 April 1914 – 17 March 1994) was a German communist, political activist and writer-turned-publisher who served as a battalion commander in the International Brigades during the Spanish Civil War.

-Janka is notable for having spent time incarcerated as a political prisoner under the rule of the Nazis and later imprisoned under suspicion of counter-revolutionary activities by the Supreme Court of East Germany, in both cases serving most of his sentence at Bautzen prison.
+Janka is notable for having spent time incarcerated as a political prisoner in both Nazi and East Germany, in the latter under suspicion of counter-revolutionary activities, in both cases serving most of his sentence at Bautzen prison.

 Biography

 Early years

 Walter Janka was one of six children born to a tool and die maker called Adalbert Janka.
 He attended junior school from 1920 till 1928.
 Between 1928 and 1932 he undertook a type setting apprenticeship.